deatkcjn/SmartThingsPublic/README.md

-# SmartThings Public GitHub Repo
+# SmartThings Public GitHub Repos

 An official list of SmartApps and Device Types from SmartThings.